December 6, 2011 3:02 PM

 Posted by: Randy Kerns

-, storage adoption rates
+, storage management

 (Randy Kerns is Senior Strategist at Evaluator Group, an IT analyst firm).